-With potential to be in effect as early as spring 2023, the UK Online Safety Bill will require online platforms that operate in the UK (regardless of where their platforms are based) to take a more proactive approach against harmful content posted to their sites.
+With potential to receive Royal Assent in autumn 2023, the UK Online Safety Bill will require online platforms that operate in the UK (regardless of where their platforms are based) to take a more proactive approach against harmful content posted to their sites.
 In this article, you’ll learn everything you need to know to ensure your platform complies with the bill’s requirements.

 Included in this article: